Isivile23/Python-Week-1/README.md

 Use of sets in programming is to remove duplicates from a list, since sets only contains unique values.
 You can add elements in a set using add() function and remove elements using the discard() function.

+# Dictionaries

+Dictionaries are used to store values in key:value pairs.
+A dictionary is a collection which is ordered, changeable and do not allow duplicate.
+Dictionaries are written with curly brackets, and have keys and values.
+To determine how many items in a dictionary use a len() function.
+The values in a dictionary can be any data type.
+Dictionaries are defined as objects with the data type 'dict'.
+You can use a dict() constructor to make a dictionary.
+You can acces keys and values of a dictionary using the .keys() and .values() method.